When does a swap-based approach gain an advantage?

-Our fundamental equities platform manages US$270+ billion in client assets.
+Our fundamental equities platform manages US$280+ billion in client assets.

 Invesco has been a trusted partner in fundamental equity investing for over 75 years.
-Offering investors:
+Offering investors choice and versatility, our diversified global platform has scale, scope, and depth with strong actively-managed capabilities that span regions, styles, and market capitalizations.

 Invesco has been a trusted partner and leader in global investing for more than 50 years.
 Our array of product offerings, including global, international, and emerging market equities, is designed to meet a diverse set of investor needs.